WHO WE ARE

 A BRIEF HISTORY OF FAITH CHURCH

 The story of Faith United Protestant Church is just that--a story of faith: faith of a group of young people in their God, in themselves and in their future.
-Back in 1949 when the village of Park Forest was just rising out of the cornfields of Illinois and the first residents were moving into the apartments, Philip M. Klutznic, one of its founding fathers, went to the Church Federation of Greater Chicago and discussed with them how to serve the Protestants who were living in the new town.
-As a result, Rev. Hugo Leingerber became chaplain of the new community and he was to interview the newcomers as to their church preferences.
+Back in 1949 when the village of Park Forest was just rising out of the cornfields of Illinois and the first residents were moving into the apartments, Philip M. Klutznick, one of its founding fathers, went to the Church Federation of Greater Chicago and discussed with them how to serve the Protestants who were living in the new town.
+As a result, Rev. Hugo Leinberger became chaplain of the new community and he was to interview the newcomers as to their church preferences.

 His survey reported that 80% of the Protestant families desired an interdenominational church with a good preacher and a strong Sunday school program.
 And so was born the United Protestant concept--bringing people of all denominations together, blending a wide variety of religious traditions into a vibrant new community of believers.